rmosolgo/rmosolgo.github.io/source/_posts/2016-08-06-summer-reading-specializing-ruby.markdown

 Seaton describes some particular techniques for adapting the pre-existing TruffleC project to the Ruby C API.
 In typical fashion, JRuby+Truffle outpaces CRuby -- even for C extensions!

 ## Conclusion

+The only remaining question I have is, how bad is warm-up cost in practice?
+All of JRuby+Truffle's benchmarks are at "peak performance", but the system is "cold" at start-up, and many triggers in the program can cause the system to de-optimize.
+Is JIT warm-up a real issue?

 "Optimizing Ruby" was a great read.
 Although I found the subject matter quite challenging, the writing style and occasional illustrations helped me keep up.
 Practically speaking, I can't use JRuby+Truffle until it runs all of Ruby on Rails, which isn't the case _yet_.
 I'm eager to see how this project matures!